 A study of specialty foods and garnishes.
 Emphasis on design, techniques, and display of fine foods.
-Prerequisite: CHEF 1301.
+Lab included.
+Prerequisites: CHEF 1301 with a grade of "C" or better and CHEF 1305 with a grade of "C" or better.
 3 credit hours.
+(W)

-(W) Note: Culinary lab classes require extended periods of time standing in place, lifting heavy weights (up to 60 pounds), reaching, bending, and working around open flames and with cleaning chemicals.
+Note: Culinary lab classes require extended periods of time standing in place, lifting heavy weights (up to 60 pounds), reaching, bending, and working around open flames and with cleaning chemicals.